 - Development of Agent Based Modelling approaches to model disease-host interactions in complex diseases

-After a Masters Degree in Theoretical Physics from the University of Turin, Francesca completed her PhD in Physics and Mathematical Modelling at the Institute of Cancer Research within the University of London.
-She then undertook a postdoctoral research fellowship in Mathematical Modelling and Biostatistics at the Gray Cancer Institute, London, before joining the Molecular Oncology Laboratories at the Weatherall Institute of Molecular Medicine, University of Oxford, first as a postdoctoral research fellow in Bioinformatics / Biostatistics then as a Group Leader.
-She is the recipient of a Cancer Research UK programme and a European Research Council consolidator award.
+After a Masters Degree in Theoretical Physics from the University of Turin, I completed a PhD in Physics and Mathematical Modelling at the Institute of Cancer Research, University of London.
+I undertook postdoctoral research in anaysis of imaging data at the ICR, and then joined the Statistics Group at the Gray Cancer Institute and the MRC Clinical Trials Unit, London, to work on biomarker research studies.
+Following this, I joined the Medical Sciences Division, University of Oxford, first as a postdoctoral research fellow in systems biology, and then as Principal Investigator and Head of the Computational Biology and Integrative Genomics Lab.

 Voukantsis D. et al, (2019), Gigascience

 Lord SR. et al, (2018), Cell Metab, 28, 679 - 688.e4

 Dhawan A. et al, (2019), Nat Protoc, 14, 1377 - 1400